KaisenAmin/c_std/random/README.md

 - `int random_randint(int a, int b)`: Generates a random integer between `a` and `b` (inclusive).
 - `int random_randrange(int a, int b, int step)`: Generates a random number within the range [a, b) (excluding b), with a specified step.
 - `void random_seed(unsigned int seed)`: random_seed initializes the random number generator with a given seed.
+- `double random_random()`:  Generates a random floating-point number between 0 and 1.

 ## Examples

 Several examples are provided to demonstrate the usage of the Random library in various scenarios.